PdxCodeGuild/advjs-curriculum/interview-prep/README.md

 * What is a closure?
 * What are cookies?
+* What is a Promise?
+* Explain asynchronous programming
+* Explain DOM event bubbling

 ## React

 * What is the difference between state and props?
 * Why do we use `setState` instead of just updating the state directly?
+* Compare React and <other framework you have worked with>.

 ## Security